 This is the logo to use-

 You could write letters of complaint to organisations to persuade them to change rights grabbing terms and conditions to ethical terms and conditions.
-Thousands of you writing just one or two letters per week would help demonstrate that the campaign is widely supported.
-For help with this read our guide to complaining.
+Thousands of you sending just one or two emails per week would help demonstrate that the campaign is widely supported.
+For ideas, see our sample complaint.

 If you have legal expertise, you can use your skills to to review and edit our material and ensure that it is legally sound.
 Or you could help with the occasional queries that can arise from time to time about specific terms and conditions ensuring that we publish criticism that is legally valid.

 If you support the aims of the campaign, you could help undertake the various competition related activities.
 Activities such as negotiating with competition organisers, persuading them to become ABoR supporters, creating competition reports and updating the ABoR website.

 If you wish to contribute to this part of the campaign you will be expected to a member of a recognised arts association, i.e. you will be a representative of that association and any campaign reports you produce will be credited to your association.
 It is hoped that arts associations will become supporters of the ABoR, that some of them will become contributors by having one or more of their members contribute to the ABoR campaign, and in doing so the association will be credited on this website for all the work and reports they have contributed.

 Other writing skills that could be of benefit to the campaign are humour and satire.
 It would be good the lighten the heavy campaign stuff with material that make people laugh, and to enjoy reading about unrepentent rights grabbers being satirised and mocked.
 If such skills become available to the campaign we would probably set up a separate section on the website for such material.
 Cartoons would be another effective means of communication.